freeeve/octopress/source/_posts/2013-03-11-the-mythical-with-neo4js-cypher-query-language.markdown

 No, this doesn't actually work.
 As soon as you create one, the `WHERE cnt = 0` no longer comes back as true.
 In 2.0 a conditional expression similar to SQL's `case/when` syntax will help us get there.
 It might even be solved with a better `create unique` syntax with labels.
 Until then, you might have to make two queries--one to `create` (conditionally), and one to `return`.

 Ok, I guess that's enough rambling for now.
 Maybe I'll have a part 2 for `with` later.

+If you want to see more Cypher stuff, check out my [Cypher page](/cypher).